BillCruise/CleaningData/CodeBook.md

     - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
     - 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+The following transformations are performed on the loaded data tables:

-2. Combine subject_test and subject_train data tables together by row.
+1. Combine subject_test and subject_train data tables together by row.

-3. Combine X_train and X_test data tables together by row.
+2. Combine X_train and X_test data tables together by row.

-4. Extract only the measurements on the mean and standard deviation for each measurement in the combined X data table.
+3. Extract only the measurements on the mean and standard deviation for each measurement in the combined X data table.

-5. Combine the y_test and y_train class labels data tables by row.
+4. Combine the y_test and y_train class labels data tables by row.

-6. Merge the class labels with their activity names.
+5. Merge the class labels with their activity names.

-7. Combine the class labels, subject ids and X data sets into one data table by column.
+6. Combine the class labels, subject ids and X data sets into one data table by column.

+7. Save the data table to a CSV file (tidy_data.txt).

+8. Find the mean of all data values grouped by activity and subject.

-8. Save the data table to a CSV file.
+9. Save the aggredate data table to a CSV file (tidy_means.txt).